-XXX trust is committed to providing an open, safe and healthy working environment for its (medical and dental) staff, regardless of the stage of life they are at.
+Universities and medical schools should be asked to commit to providing an open, safe and healthy working environment for its (medical and dental) staff, regardless of their stage of life.

-The Trust recognises that at any one-time significant numbers of (medical and dental) staff will be either experiencing symptoms of the menopause or living with someone who is.
-The Trust will take a proactive approach to the menopause, promoting a greater understanding across the workforce so that people can be facilitated to give of their best regardless of menopausal symptoms and their impact.
+As part of that commitment universities and medical schools should recognise that at any one-time significant numbers of (medical and dental) staff will be either experiencing symptoms of the menopause or living with someone who is.
+Each university/medical school should take a proactive approach to the menopause, promoting a greater understanding across the workforce so that people can be facilitated to give of their best regardless of menopausal symptoms and their impact.